aionescu/oplang/README.md

 ## Compiler Settings

 The compiler can be passed additional configuration via command-line arguments.
-These configurations are:

-* `opt-passes`: Sets the number of optimization passes to be performed during the optimization phase.
-Defaults to 64.
-* `stack-size`: Sets the size of the cross-operator stack.
-Defaults to 4KB (4096 bytes).
-* `tape-size`: Sets the size of the memory tape allocated for each operator call.
-Defaults to 4KB (4096 bytes).
+In order to see the available options, run the compiler with the `-h` or `--help` argument.

 ## Compiler Internals